LGBTQ rights in Kentucky: Recognition of same-sex relationships

 Map of Kentucky counties and cities that offer domestic partner benefits either county-wide or in particular cities.

 On November 9, 1973, the Kentucky Court of Appeals ruled in Jones v.
-Hallahan that two women were properly denied a marriage license based on dictionary definitions of marriage, despite the fact that state statutes do not restrict marriage to a female-male couple.
+Hallahan that two women were properly denied a marriage license based on dictionary definitions of marriage, although state statutes do not restrict marriage to a female-male couple.
 Its decision said that "in substance, the relationship proposed ... is not a marriage."

 Kentucky voters adopted a constitutional amendment in November 2004 that defined marriage as the union of a man and a woman and prohibited the recognition of same-sex relationships under any other name.
 Similar restrictions have appeared in the state statutes since July 1998 as well.

 Kentucky has extended hospital visitation rights to same-sex couples through a designated visitor statute.

 Federal lawsuits

 Two lawsuits filed in federal court in (Bourke v.
 Beshear) 2013 and (Love v.
 Beshear) 2014 have challenged Kentucky's denial of marriage licenses to same-sex couples (Love case) as well as the state's refusal to recognize same-sex marriages established in other jurisdictions (Bourke case).
 The plaintiffs in the Bourke case won recognition of their marriages on February 12, 2014, and on February 14, 2014, the Love case was filed in order for couples to be allowed to marry in Kentucky.
-The Love was ruled on in July 2014 in the U.S. District Court in Louisville Kentucky.
+The Love was ruled on in July 2014 in the U.S. District Court in Louisville, Kentucky.
 On appeal, the Sixth Circuit Court of Appeals heard oral arguments on August 6, 2014.
-The Sixth Circuit overturned the rules in favor of the same-sex couples from Kentucky, Ohio, Tennessee and Michigan.
+The Sixth Circuit overturned the rules in favor of the same-sex couples from Kentucky, Ohio, Tennessee, and Michigan.
 The cases were appealed to the U.S. Supreme Court under the Obergefell case name.
-On June 26, 2015, the Supreme Court ruled that all states in the U.S. were required to recognize the marriages of, and provide marriage licenses to same-sex couples.
+On June 26, 2015, the Supreme Court ruled that all states in the U.S. were required to recognize the marriages of same-sex couples and issue marriage licenses to them.

-In September 2023, a same-sex couple won $100,000 awards in damages by a court jury because Kentucky county clerk Kim Davis denied a marriage license to the couple eight years earlier.
+In September 2023, a same-sex couple won $100,000 awards in damages in a court jury because Kentucky county clerk Kim Davis denied a marriage license to the couple eight years earlier.